polarwinkel/plotLine.js/README.md

 ### The Super-Quick way

-Then there are quick-functions to get your result in just one line of code:
+There are quick-functions to get your result in just one line of code:

 `<script>quickPlot([[0,1.5],[1.5,2.1],[2,0.5],[2.5,2.8],[3,2],[4,3.5]]);</script>`

-or
+to plot data or

 `<script>quickFunk('Math.sin(x)', -3.14, 3.14);</script>`

+to plot a mathematical function.

+You cann also pass an JSON-Object with arguments as described below after the parameters, i.e.

+`<script>quickFunk('x*x', -1, 1, {'color': 'red', 'samples':10});</script>`

 ### The more powerful way